 The lectors are responsible for the First and Second readings at Mass, the Prayers of the Faithful, and the announcements.
 It is a great privilege to share God’s word with the congregation and you will find that your preparation for the Mass will draw you more deeply into the readings and the meaning of the worship service.

 Two lectors serve at each of the four English Masses – Saturday at 6:00 pm and Sunday at 7:30 am, 11:00 am, and 5:30 pm.
 You can specify the Masses for which you are available to read (not surprisingly, we are always looking for help with the 7:30 am masses!).
 On average, you will be asked to serve as a lector twice a month.

 For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.Hebrews 4:12

 Extended resources for Lector preparation:

 - Raising the Standard for Proclaiming God’s Word

 - The Sunday Website of St. Louis University

 - US Council of Catholic Bishops Liturgical Calendar (includes the liturgical colors for the masses, for those who like to be properly attired!)

-Here are the instructions for lectorsClick here to read
+Here are the instructions and schedule for lectorsClick here to read